cngaber/library/README.md

 var example3 = $this.scene.lerp(0,1000,0.635) // Finds a number that is 63.5% between 0 and 1000
 console.log(example3) // Expected output: 635
 ```

+## Object Lerping Functions
+*These are lerp functions that are run on an object.
+These functions can be initialized with the initFunctions() function

 ### $this.lerpX(goalX)
 **Description:** - Using lerping, it lerps the x position of the object that the function is being run on (Keep in mind that in most cases, you will be putting this in "Update Every Frame")